-This bread is not difficult to make, it just takes a while because you have to proof it three times.
+This bread is not difficult to make but it does take a while because you have to proof it two times.
 Proofing the dough allows it to become this wonderfully light and airy bread so don't skip this step!

 Start by activating the yeast and combining it with the remaining ingredients.
 Make a well in the center, add in the wet ingredients to the dry and stir until you have a dough.
 You can knead the dough by hand or use a kitchen mixer, which will save you lots of time and energy.

 This bread is best served fresh; as the days pass the bread does tend to get dry.
-I was very pleased with the outcome of this recipe.
-It tasted almost exactly like the soboro sold in the bakeries!
-Perhaps it wasn’t a good idea to make 20…
+I have to say, I was very pleased with the outcome of this recipe.
+It tasted almost exactly like the soboro bread sold in the bakeries with the added bonus that I now have 12 rolls all to myself!